-Quilting is History
+Quilting Is History

 Quilting has been around for almost two thousand years.
-Although you won’t find a two thousand year old quilt at the local antique store, archaeologists have found that quilting was done in Asia and the Middle East centuries ago.
+Although you won’t find a two-thousand-year-old quilt at the local antique store, archaeologists have found that quilting was done in Asia and the Middle East centuries ago.
 It is a part of our history.

-The Early Years
+The Early Years of Quilting

 Earlier quilting was not what we think of today.
 Animal furs were used as bed covers instead of handmade quilts.
 Women began to see how they could be created for beauty as well as function.
-Wall hangings might have portions done in quilting to enhance it.
+Wall hangings might have portions done in quilting to enhance them.
 Formal clothing could be found with quilted breast pieces or even cloaks.
 Quilting was warm and attractive when done right.

 The designs and the quantity of the quilted pieces say quite a bit about history.
 If you ever get the chance to view and touch an actual piece of medieval cloth, don’t pass it up.
 The textures were different.
 The colors were different.
 Each period gave quilting a whole new dimension.

-Each era had their own designs.
+Each era had its own designs.
 You can follow styles and patterns that can be found in architecture and fashion.
 Every era displayed it in the quilts as well.
 As cultures discovered new fabric, their quilting reflected that.

 When silk was introduced to Europe, it began to appear in quilted pieces.
-As new colors were developed and coloring methods improved, it appeared in the quilted items.
+As new colors were developed and coloring methods improved, they appeared in the quilted items.
 History is reflected in each finished piece.
 You can trace the development of cloth and the science of new colors developed.

-In the 1800’s quilting exploded in homes, especially in America.
-Once new methods of producing fabrics developed during the industrial revolution, a variety of fabrics and pattern choices became available.
+In the 1800s, quilting exploded in homes, especially in America.
+Once new methods of producing fabrics developed during the Industrial Revolution, a variety of fabrics and pattern choices became available.
 It was more affordable now for middle- and lower-class families.

 Quilting can also be much more personal in its history.
 If you are still blessed with the opportunity to speak to grandparents and great-grandparents who created some of your family quilts, ask them about the fabric used.
 You’ll find Great Aunt Lucy’s christening gown, Uncle Bob’s jeans, someone’s favorite shirt, and someone else’s party dress.
 The history of one’s family can be found in the quilt that graces the guest bed.